rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/HierarchyFilterField.md

  associated with any Prism Central object.
 - DOMAIN_CONTROLLER_CONNECTION_STATUS - Filter by the Active Directory domain controller connection status.
 - MIGRATED_HOSTS_WITH_GHOST_OBJECTS - Filter to show all migrated hosts, including ghost objects.
+- MSSQL_IS_HOST_PROTECTED - Filter Microsoft SQL Server hosts that are protected by an SLA Domain.
+- MSSQL_IS_FAILOVER_CLUSTER_PROTECTED - Filter Microsoft SQL Server failover clusters that are protected by an SLA Domain.